stackhpc/ansible-slurm-appliance/ansible/roles/rebuild/README.md

 - `rebuild_batch_size`: Optional integer.
 The number of nodes to rebuild per batch.
   Default 50.
 - `rebuild_batch_delay`: Optional integer.
-The number of seconds to wait between batched rebuild commands.
-Note this this does not wait for rebuilds to complete before moving to the next batch.
+The number of seconds to wait between issuing batched `scontrol reboot ASAP ...` commands.
+Note this this does not wait for the node to start rebooting before moving to the next batch.